thurendous/IvanontechLessons/MultisigWallet/readme.md

 # Abstract
-In this project, you should build a Multisig Wallet Smart Contract.
+In this project, I built a Multisig Wallet Smart Contract.
 A multisig wallet is a wallet where multiple "signatures" or approvals are needed for an outgoing transfer to take place.
 As an example, I could create a multisig wallet with me and my 2 friends.
 I configure the wallet such that it requires at least 2 of us to sign any transfer before it is valid.
 Anyone can deposit funds into this wallet.
 But as soon as we want to spend funds, it requires 2/3 approvals.

 Here are the requirements of the smart contract wallet you will be building